ls1intum/PECV-bench/README.md

 # Testing Guide: Variants Analysis and Plotting

-This guide explains how to test the variants analysis and plotting functionality.
+This guide explains how to analyse each variant across all models and plot the results

 ## Overview

-The variants analysis workflow consists of two main steps:
+The analysis workflow consists of two main steps:

-1. **Metrics Analysis** (`cli/reporting/metrics.py`): Processes benchmark results and generates a JSON report
+1. **Variants Analysis** (`cli/reporting/metrics.py`): Processes benchmark results and generates a JSON report
 2. **Plotting** (`cli/reporting/variants_report_plotter.py`): Generates visualizations from the JSON report

 ## Prerequisites